gausec/KingRailPopGen/analyses/Preprocessing/README.md

 # Preprocessing for FastQ files
 > This subdirectory contains steps for the preprocessing of paired-end whole genome data of 4 species (king rail, clapper rail, Virginia rail, and eastern bluebird).
 All steps below occured in the command line once the original WGS data was saved to an external hard drive.
-The forward and reverse fastq files were grouped into two separate tar files.
+The forward and reverse fastq files were in two separate tar files.
 ---
 ### Step 1: File transfer, extraction, and organization